Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 Where can I get birth control if I’m uninsured?

-Texas has more uninsured people than any other state, and it’s the largest of a dozen states that have opted to not use additional federal funds to expand Medicaid coverage for low-income people.
-That left more than half a million Texans in a coverage gap because they earn too much to qualify for Medicaid and too little to afford private health insurance.
+Texas has more uninsured people than any other state, and it’s one of eleven states that have opted to not expand Medicaid coverage for low-income people.
+More than half a million Texans in a coverage gap earn too much to qualify for Medicaid and too little to afford private health insurance.

 If you can’t access insurance through an employer or the federal marketplace, you can get contraception and preventive services at government-funded clinics.